Fanconi Anemia: Symptoms, Causes, Treatment

 While Fanconi's anemia is a blood disorder, it may also affect a number of the body's tissues, organs, and systems.
 Children who inherit the disorder present with a higher risk of being born with birth defects.
 People with FA are also at a higher risk of certain forms of cancers and other types of serious health issues.

 Fanconi's anemia is something that occurs in both females and males; it also occurs across all ethnic groups.
-A number of people with the disorder develop acute myeloid leukemia (AML) at an early age.
+Some people with the disorder develop acute myeloid leukemia (AML) at an early age.
 People with FA are very likely to develop gynecological, gastrointestinal, or head and neck carcinomas - also at an earlier age than people who develop squamous cell carcinomas in the general population.
-Those who have successfully undergone a bone marrow transplant and are therefore cured of the blood problem associated with FA still have to pursue regular examinations to look for signs of cancer.
+Those who have successfully undergone a bone marrow transplant and are therefore cured of the blood issue associated with FA still have to pursue regular examinations to look for signs of cancer.

 Symptoms of Fanconi's Anemia